 Justify Your e-Newsletter

-Three of the four main reasons that the study participants mentioned why a given e-newsletter was the most valuable had to do with relevance and timing.
-The e-newsletters that fell into this preferred category were all able to justify their place in the inbox with highly relevant and timely information.
+The four main reasons the study participants mentioned that a given e-newsletter was the most valuable were relevance and timing.
+The e-newsletters that fell into this preferred category could all justify their place in the inbox with highly relevant and timely information.
 Past relevance and generally interesting content don’t cut it.
 There has to be a purpose behind the e-newsletter, and it has to offer something important to the reader today.
 According to the researchers, the top reasons for preferring a given e-newsletter (given by over 40% of the participants) are: